 The Military Science and Leadership Program is a four-year program composed of the Basic Course (freshman and sophomore years) and the Advanced Course (junior and senior years).

 The four-year curriculum combines classroom and leadership laboratory work.
 Any MIT student is eligible to participate in the leadership development courses regardless of academic grade.

 The two-year program is designed for students who did not complete the first two years of the Army ROTC program.
 If students have at least four semesters remaining in their academic program at MIT or are interested in pursuing a graduate degree, they may be eligible to participate in the Advanced Course.
-Students must participate in a four-week training camp (Leader's Training Course) at Fort Knox, KY, in lieu of completing the Basic Course (freshman and sophomore years).
+Students must participate in a four-week training camp (Leader's Training Course) at Fort Knox, KY, in lieu of completing the Basic Course (freshman and sophomore years) or be prior service soldiers.
 Once students complete the Leader's Training Course, they are eligible to receive the same benefits as members in the four-year program.